-Brian Morris, who is a Professor of molecular biology at the University of Sydney, has spent much of his adult life attempting to defend the practice of routine infant circumcision.
+Brian Morris is a former Professor of molecular biology at the University of Sydney.
+He has spent much of his adult life attempting to defend the practice of routine infant circumcision.
 He has, in essence, fought a personal war against a normal part of the human anatomy (the male foreskin).
 Morris has utilised a wide range of tactics in order to prosecute his case in relation to this issue.
 He has mastered the art of optimising media opportunities to promulgate his views on the subject.
 He has also surrounded himself with like-minded individuals, whom he has hoped would provide credible support for his war against the foreskin.
 Morris and his allies have attempted to harness scientific research in order to underpin their opinions and they have been unrelenting in their attempts at discrediting those who express views that contradict their own.
 Despite his dedication and persistence, the evidence provided below demonstrates quite clearly that Morris has lost the battle.
 The ‘courts’ of science, medicine and (perhaps most importantly) public opinion have ruled against him.

 Public visibility has been a major weapon in Brian Morris’ war against the foreskin.
 He has used his ‘status’ as a professor with great efficiency in this regard.
 Every notable story/article about circumcision that has appeared in the mainstream Australian media over the last few years has featured Morris.
 His recent television appearances include segments on the Nine Network’s ’60 Minutes’, the Seven Network’s ‘Sunday Night’ and SBS’s ‘Insight’.
 In addition, to the best knowledge of this author, Morris has also been quoted in every mainstream Australian print media article on the subject of circumcision in recent times.
 Morris has benefited from the fact that all mainstream media outlets attempt to set up a ‘polemic’ debate about seemingly controversial issues.
 It might, therefore, appear to some that Morris’ media war against the foreskin has been a success but public responses to his input tell a different story.
 In every relevant forum, the overwhelming majority of commentators have been scathing of him and his position.
-It is therefore that Morris’ mainstream media war against the foreskin has been a dismal failure.
+It is therefore obvious that Morris’ mainstream media war against the foreskin has been a dismal failure.
 He has lost.

 Morris has also been very proactive in using internet weaponry in his war against the foreskin.
 In the first instance he created a website called ‘CircInfo.net’.
 That site is still active and contains nothing other than pro-circumcision propaganda.
 Until recently, ‘CircInfo’ contained an entire page devoted to tasteless ‘circumcision humour’, which included a photo of an underage boy with his penis trapped inside a mobile phone.
 There was clearly no educational value that image, which leads this author to question Morris’ motivation in posting it.
 ‘CircInfo’ was originally hosted on University of Sydney servers but, after a complaint from a member of the public about a conflict of interest, Morris was ordered by his employer to move it to another server.

 Morris continues to use that site (and the internet in general) to try and discredit those who speak out against his war against the foreskin.
 ‘CircInfo’ has a whole page devoted to this endeavour.
 There are many misrepresentations and much misinformation offered on that page.
 When one assesses the character of some of Morris’ own associates (see below) it would appear to be quite hypocritical for him to attempt to discredit the entire anti-circumcision movement on the basis of ‘guilt by association’.
 Morris has even gone so far as to attempt to discredit the profession of paediatrics.
-He claims on his website that ‘most paediatricians are well-intentioned.
+He claims on his website that (quote) ‘most paediatricians are well-intentioned.
 However, clearly this specialty would attract male medical graduates with a sexual predilection for children’.
 Aside from the fact that such a comment reeks of a smear campaign, there seems to be something grossly incongruous about the fact that, on one hand, Morris has sought to denigrate paediatricians, whilst on the other hand, he has since put his name to a statement which congratulated the American Association of Pediatricians for issuing a statement which alleged that the health benefits of newborn male circumcision outweighed the risks.
 It is, therefore, apparent that Morris is a cynical opportunist of the highest order.

 Another example of Morris’ ruthless attempts at discrediting those who oppose him occurred in 2004, when respected scientist Dr Karl Kruszelnicki published a short article titled ‘May the foreskin be with you’.
 Morris objected to Kruszelnicki’s highlighting of the fact that the foreskin is ‘a uniquely specialised, sensitive, functional organ of touch’ and accused him of promulgating ‘blatantly biased propaganda’.
 Morris’ hypocrisy in this instance was breath-taking, given the one-sided nature of his own web site.
 Morris lodged an official complaint with The Australian Press Council but it was dismissed in its entirety.
 Given all of the above, it is clear that Morris’ propaganda war against his opponents has been a dismal failure.
 He has lost.